 As mentioned above, there isn't a major public firework display in Perth on new year's eve, although if you can wait a few weeks it's Australia Day on the 26th January and their fireworks then are the biggest in the country.
 This does though mean that if you're intent on seeing some NYE pyrotechnics you'll have to wander a little further afield - the closest decent display is down the coast at Mandurah, where there are shows at both 9pm and midnight.
 It's over 70km away, which might sound a lot but on a Western Australian scale is just round the corner!

 The lack of fireworks doesn't means there's nothing to do at new years though, and Perth has plenty else to offer.
-The Northbridge area is especially popular with locals and visitors as the close of several streets and put on live music and entertainment in the city's biggest street party.
+The Northbridge area is especially popular with locals and visitors as the close of several streets and put on live music and entertainment in the city's biggest street party, with a crowd of around 15,000 revellers expected to attend this year.

 One big event in Perth each year is the New Year's Eve Vienna Pops Concert at the Perth Concert Hall, which this year is taking place for the 27th occasion - lineup and ticket details to follow.